jellyfin/jellyfin.org/docs/general/administration/storage.md

 A database for a moderate-sized library can grow anywhere from 10 to 100 GB.

-The [transcoding](/docs/general/post-install/transcoding) folder needs roughly the same size as the original media when transcoded at the same bitrate.
-A single 50 GB Blu-Ray remux by itself can take up to ~60 GB or as little as ~15 GB.
-If the transcoding folder is held on the same storage as the database, this must be taken into consideration to prevent running out of storage and thus corrupting your database.
+The [transcoding](/docs/general/post-install/transcoding) folder typically requires about the same amount of space as the original media when transcoded at an equivalent bitrate.
+For example, a single 50 GB Blu-ray remux might consume as much as ~60 GB or as little as ~15 GB after transcoding.
+If the transcoding folder shares the same storage as the database, this should be accounted for to avoid any problems.

 ## Cloud Storage Providers